SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/07-Homework.md

 After the **N** lines until the command "**End**" is received, you will receive names of people who bought food, each on a new line.

-Note that not all names may be valid, in case of an incorrect name - nothing should happen.
+Note that not all names will be valid, in case an inexistent name is given - nothing should happen.

-On the only line of output, you should print the total amount of food purchased.
+On the only line of output, you should print out the total amount of food purchased.

 [image assetsSrc="interfaces-and-abstraction-example(14).png" /]